JuliaGeometry/AdaptivePredicates.jl/README.md

 ## Installation

-The package is still in development and is not registered.
+The package is not yet registered.
 If you want to use the package, you can do
 ```julia
 using Pkg
 Pkg.add("https://github.com/JuliaGeometry/AdaptivePredicates.jl")